plimbore/applicationmgr/README.md

 privileges or be logged in as admin.

 **Create instances of your solution**
-You can apply the samples (examples) from the config/sample:
+You can apply the samples (examples) from the config/sample or examples directory:

 ```sh
 kubectl apply -k config/samples/